 - Preheat oven to 350°F.

-- Divide dough in half and place it on a parchment-lined baking sheet.
-You may need to bake it in batches depending on the size of your baking sheet.
+- Divide the dough in half and place it on a parchment paper -lined baking sheet.

 - Bake for 20-25 minutes until the dough is firm but still has a little bit of give when you press on it.

-- Once it is done baking let the dough cool for 30 minutes.
-Then using a serrated knife cut the log diagonally into ½-inch wide slices.
+- Once it is done baking let the dough cool for 20 minutes.
+Then using a serrated knife cut the log diagonally into 1-inch wide slices.